Stay Informed - Coronavirus

 ALL VISITORS TO THE TOWN OFFICE WILL BE ASKED TO WEAR A FACE COVERING, PER THE GOVERNOR’S ORDER.
 A DISPOSABLE FACE COVERING WILL BE PROVIDED IF YOU DO NOT HAVE YOUR OWN FACE COVERING.

-To this end, the Town is making the following changes:
+The Town is making the following changes:

 - Visitors are asked not to visit the Town Office in person, if at all possible.
 Most Town services or questions can be handled online or via phone.
 Quick links are below: